xbeat/Machine-Learning/README.md

 Active Shape Models (ASM) are statistical models of shape that can deform to fit new examples.
 They are particularly useful in face recognition and image generation tasks.
 ASMs learn the patterns of shape variability from a training set of annotated images and can then be used to find and fit to new instances of the object in novel images.

+## Implementing Multiple Regression from Scratch

+Multiple Regression from Scratch

+This presentation explores the implementation of Multiple Regression without using Sklearn.
+We'll dive into the mathematics behind the Ordinary Least Squares (OLS) technique and create a custom class that performs the same task as Sklearn's built-in functionality.

 ## Exploring Byte Pair Encoding Tokenization with Python

 Introduction to Byte Pair Encoding (BPE)